 Next we will look at how we can know if we are moving towards the goals we have set.
 How can we measure our success?
-Let us look at the template and co creates one for our overall understanding.
+Let us look at the template and co create one for our overall understanding.
+Go through the template, discuss in groups and create a set of questions.
+Share the questions.